Frost427/Pizza-Sales-Analysis/README.md

 ### Project Overview
 This data analysis project aims to analyze Pizza Sales data to gain insights into customer behavior, sales trends, and product performance.
 Using data analysis techniques, I explored the dataset to identify key pizzas of sales, pattern in order time, and opportunities for business growth.

-### Data Source
-Sales Data: The primary dataset used for this analysis is the “pizza_sales.csv” file, containing detailed information about each sale made by the pizza company.

 ### Tools
 -	SQL Server